samschott/desktop-notifier/README.md

 the resulting app bundle for notifications to work.
 An ad-hoc signature will be sufficient but signing with an Apple developer certificate is recommended for distribution and may be required on future releases of macOS.

+## Design choices

+This package is opinionated in a few ways:

+* It does not try to work around platform restrictions, such as changing the app icon on macOS.
+Workarounds would be hacky and likely be rejected by an App Store review.
+* The main API consists of async methods and a running event loop is required to respond to user interactions with a notification.
+This simplifies integration with GUI apps.
+* Dependencies are pure Python packages without extension modules.
+This simplifies app bundling and distribution.
+We make an exception for Windows because interoperability with the Windows Runtime is difficult to achieve without extension modules.
+* If a certain feature is not supported by a platform, using it will not raise an exception.
+This allows clients to use a wide feature set where available without worrying about exception handling.
+* If a notification cannot be scheduled, this is logged as a warning and does not raise an exception.
+Most platforms allow the user to control if and how notifications are delivered and notification delivery therefore cannot be taken as guaranteed.

 ## Dependencies